 17. ✧ Sing Karaoke

-Dining and seeing a movie solo is a big fear amongst many.
-And it can be pretty cheap to conquer it.
+Dining solo is a big fear amongst many.
 Face this fear today by planning a date with yourself.
 It’d make for a perfect solo evening if you find a delicious new restaurant, where you try a new food and then head over to the theater for an evening seeing the hottest release.

 Don’t worry too much about being alone, because when it comes down to it most people really aren’t paying as much attention to you as you think.
 They are wrapped up in their own lives!

 If it going out solo worries you, these two articles may help:

 - Related: Eating Out Alone: Tips for Dining Solo at a Restaurant